Mirza Waheed: Personal life

-Waheed and his wife have a son and a daughter and he has said that he limits his book-promotion travels in order to stay home in London and care for them.
+Mirza and his wife have a son and a daughter and he has said that he limits his book-promotion travels in order to stay home in London and care for them.
 He worked for the BBC for ten years, but quit in 2011 to devote himself full-time to writing and raising his children.

 He plays cricket for the Authors XI team, which is composed of British writers.